 Our Improving Bereavement Care team, with support from Sands Groups, trains Health Care Professionals to offer appropriate care to parents when their baby dies.

-Thanks to the hard work of our supporters, we are also able to fund research to help answer the questions that surround stillbirth and neonatal death.
-We fund some research directly and support other studies by helping to recruit participants or acting as co-applicants on funding applications.
+Thanks to the hard work of our supporters, we are also able to save babies' lives through research by helping answer the questions that surround stillbirth and neonatal death.